moxystudio/next-with-moxy/docusaurus/docs/recipes/dato-cms.md

 sidebar_label: DatoCMS
 ---

 > ⚠️ This recipe is out-of-date.
-It needs to be updated in regards to `i18n` as well as to use the new `getStaticProps` / `getServerSideProps` methods.
-If you are going to use use DatoCMS in your next project, please upgrade this recipe.
+It needs to be updated in regards to `i18n` and to prioritize the usage of `getStaticProps` / `getServerSideProps` methods.
+If you are going to use use Contentful in your next project, please upgrade this recipe.

 Often there is a need to have a **Content Management System (CMS)** to manage all the website content in a easy way for non tech people.
 In this recipe you will be guided on how to setup and integrate **DatoCMS**.